Published February 27, 2025 | Updated May 11, 2026

 Located at 1404 S. 10th Street, the Cornish Mansion remained in the family for the next 70 years.
 Following the deaths of both parents by 1908, the estate was divided equally among their four children, with the residence going to Edward Cornish.
 A lawyer at the Carter White Lead Company, Edward became its president following the death of Levi Carter, at which point he moved to Chicago, where the company’s headquarters were located.

 With none of the children residing in the Cornish Mansion on a permanent basis, Edward chose to convert it into luxury apartments.
-He added an annex on the northwest side and established a separate entrance for each unit.
+In the process, he added an annex on the northwest side and established a separate entrance for each unit.
 The apartments each had four or five bedrooms with a private bath and porch, as well as access to a barn for automobiles.

-After Edward’s death in 1938, the Cornish Apartments building was left to the children of his brother Albert, who served as a justice on the Nebraska Supreme Court.
-The Cornish family sold the property in 1956.
-From 1958 until 1982, it was owned by nearby Grace Bible Institute, later named Grace University, and used as apartments for married students.
+The building remained in the hands of the Cornish family even after Edward’s death in 1938.
+By that time, it belonged to the children of his brother Albert, who served as a justice on the Nebraska Supreme Court in Lincoln.
+After the family opted to let it go 70 years after Colonel Cornish built it, the property was purchased by Grace Bible Institute, later named Grace University, which used it as apartments for married students.

 By the early 1990s, Arnie Breslow purchased the building and began a painstaking restoration process alongside partner Gina Basile.
 One of the more controversial decisions among neighbors was returning the roof to its original color.
 While there have been changes to the exterior over the years, including the removal of the wrought iron crown along the roof and the addition of the annex, the building largely resembles the mansion Colonel Cornish built 140 years ago.
 The interior, despite being subdivided, retained many of its original details.
 After a fire caused more than half a million dollars in damage to the upper floors in 2021, the building was renovated once again and reopened to tenants in 2023.

-The former Cornish Mansion is one of the very few original mansions that remain in the Forest Hills neighborhood.
+The former Cornish Mansion, listed on the National Register of Historic Places in 1974 and designated an Omaha Landmark in 2017, is one of the very few original mansions that remain in the Forest Hills neighborhood.
 Described as “one of the few grand houses of Omaha still standing,” it was featured in Landmarks, Inc. Omaha City Architecture in 1977 and in Jeffrey Spencer’s Building for the Ages: Omaha’s Architectural Landmarks in 2003.
-Listed on the National Register of Historic Places in 1974, it was designated an Omaha Landmark in 2017.
-Having survived threats of demolition, it is regarded as the best and rarest example of a Second Empire-style house in Omaha.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!